 Does brushing your teeth harder get them cleaner?
 Or whiter?

-Think of it as though you are scrubbing your beautiful new stainless steel refrigerator.
+Think of it as though you're scrubbing your beautiful new large screen tv.
 You don't want to use steel wool and really go at it vigorously, it would create all kinds of scratches and dull the surface.
-Yikes, that is painful to think about!
-If you have ever seen scratches on metal, or permanent scratches left on a chalkboard, you know what I am talking about.
+In fact, don't even use any kind of abrasive cleaner.
+A microfiber cloth is enough to get the job done.

-Obviously you are not scrubbing your teeth with steel wool, but when you excessively and aggressively brush your teeth, especially using a hard bristle toothbrush, it can really cause more harm than good.
+Obviously you're not scrubbing your teeth with steel wool, but when you excessively and aggressively brush your teeth, especially using a hard bristle toothbrush and any really abrasive cleaner, it can really cause more harm than good.

 Your gums are delicate!